Updated October 2021

-Every salesperson knows engagement = opportunity.
-To win deals, sales content strategy and execution must be precise, data-driven, and in the format most useful to your target audience.
+Every salesperson knows that engagement = opportunity.
+To win deals, sales content strategy and execution must be precise, data-driven, and in the format most useful to the target audience.
 There’s no time for prolonged sales collateral searches, presentation disconnects, dropped mails, or untrackable conversations.

-What about technology?
-Technology should be considered a springboard.
-As we’ve seen time and again, without strong process, focus, and intention, the benefits of sales enablement technology are inherently limited.
-Our best practices are built upon this foundation.
+Technology should be considered a springboard for this engagement.
+But without strong process, focus, and intention, the benefits of sales enablement technologies are inherently limited.
+Best practices are built upon this foundation.

 By thinking strategically and applying best practices in the critical areas of content management, training, playbooks and sales operations, sales enablement can drive astounding results and transform sales effectiveness.

 We’ve summarized some final thoughts on sales enablement in the videos below.

 Leading analyst firms have taken note of the growth of sales enablement.
 We’ve rounded up some key takeaways and definitions here.

 For a directory of analysts covering sales enablement, please see our Sales Enablement Analyst Directory.